RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 lists only the file that ends with `977.fastq`.

-We can use the command `echo` to see how the wildcard character is intepreted by the shell.
+We can use the command `echo` to see how the wildcard character is interpreted by the shell.

 ~~~